Requirement: Connect to Azure AD with PowerShell.

 Step 1: Install the Azure AD PowerShell Module

-To start with Azure AD PowerShell, You have to install it on your local computer.
+To start with Azure AD PowerShell, You have to install the Microsoft Azure Active Directory module on your local computer.
 To check if you have the Azure AD PowerShell module already installed, use:

 Get-Module AzureAD -ListAvailable